DarkBullNull/VMP.NET-Kill/README.md

 - [x] Bypass CRC
 - [x] Unpacking.
 Tools: https://yadi.sk/d/DtpNdfpIOj_cZQ (thank you codecracker! https://github.com/CodeCrackerSND)

-This program allows you to unpacking binary, bypass CRC checking, anti-debugging and anti Virtual-Machines.
-(VMProtect all versions)

 # The first-file must be named: "vmp.exe" (orig CRC-file checksum)(and don't delete it!)